natalieagus/50005/docs/Problem Set/05-deadlock.md

 * P2 has 1
 * P3 has 0

-If P3 now requests 1, the system has only 1 unit left.
-Granting it would leave 0 free units, and no process can finish.
-This is **unsafe**, but <span class="orange-bold">not yet deadlocked</span>.
-If P3 finishes quickly and releases its resource, the system can recover.

-{:.highlight}
-However, if P1 then requests 2, and P2 is still holding its 1 unit, **no one can proceed**.
-This is a **deadlock**.
+Suppose P1 now requests 1 of the resources.
+Granting it would leave 0 free units.
+This leads to an **unsafe state**: P1 still needs 1, P2 still needs 1, and P3 still needs 1, but **not yet deadlocked** (as each process may request *up to* n resources, not fully maxed out at a time).

+Let's push the scenario further: if P3 asked for the resource, it will have to *wait* because no more resource is available, but the system **is also not yet deadlocked**.
+There's still a possibility where P2 *might* eventually release the resource, allowing P3 to proceed.

+However, if all processes: P1, P2, and P3 request for 1 more instance of the resource to proceed.
+Then, the system will be **deadlocked**.

 **Answer the following questions**
 1. What is the difference between an *unsafe state* and a *deadlocked state*?
 2. Explain how entering an unsafe state can eventually lead to deadlock.
 3. In the scenario above, why is skipping the safety check dangerous even if the request seems small?
-4. Suppose the system grants a request and enters an unsafe state.
-Describe one possible sequence of events that leads to deadlock.
+4. Suppose the system grants a request and enters an unsafe state. <span class="orange-bold">Describe one possible sequence of events that leads to deadlock.</span>
 5. Suggest one modification to improve performance *without* removing the safety check.

 {:.highlight}